xyhanHIT/SCW-VTON/README.md

 2. Download the checkpoints from [here](https://pan.baidu.com/s/1q5rZyHd7PwNcllULmuWUNQ?pwd=p926).

-3. Modify the "dataroot" and "ckpts" parameters in test.sh according to the downloaded files above.
+3. Modify the "dataroot" and "ckpts" parameters in "test.sh" according to the downloaded files above.

 4. Run the "test.sh".
 ```bash